 Troops of macaques can live in mixed groups of 10 to 100 monkeys and, unlike other types of macaque, male Barbary macaques share the parenting and help to rear their young, spending a significant amount of time playing with, and grooming, infants.

 Wild populations of Barbary macaques have suffered a major decline in recent years.
-The monkeys are taken from the wild and sold as live specimens to fuel the illegal pet trade.
+The monkeys are poached for bush meat and as live specimens to fuel the illegal pet trade.
 The habitat of the Barbary macaque is also under threat from increased logging activity.